Ian Chow, M.D.

 • 3 words to describe yourself: Humble, perfectionist, generous

 • Favorite vacation: I went around the entire world after completing my medical education.
-I had the opportunity to spend time in Italy, Portugal, and Japan; and experience three very different cultures.
+I had the opportunity to spend time in Italy, Portugal, and Japan.
+I enjoyed experiencing those three very different cultures.

 • Something interesting/unique about you: I like to build computers in my spare time